janhaviathalye/The-Unredactor/README.md

 Employ advanced machine learning and NLP techniques, such as Named Entity Recognition (NER) and language modeling, to achieve high accuracy in restoring names.
 Process redacted documents like movie reviews, police reports, and court transcripts, adapting to different styles and linguistic structures.

+## Pipeline Overview

+The project workflow consists of the following key steps:

+Data Loading: The dataset is loaded from a tab-separated values (TSV) file, and malformed rows are skipped.
+Redacted spans (█) in the context are replaced with the placeholder REDACTED.

+Feature Extraction: TF-IDF vectorization is applied to the context column to generate unigram and bigram features.
+The feature matrix is optimized for machine learning models.

+Model Training: An ensemble model comprising Logistic Regression and Random Forest classifiers is trained using a VotingClassifier.
+The model predicts names based on contextual features.

+Model Evaluation: The trained model is evaluated on the validation dataset, generating precision, recall, and F1-score metrics.
+A detailed classification report is printed for performance analysis.

+Submission File Generation: The trained model is applied to the test dataset to predict redacted names.
+The predictions are saved in a submission file (submission.tsv) with columns id and name.

 ## Dataset and Challenges

 The project relies on the Large Movie Review Dataset (IMDB) for training and validation.
 This dataset consists of thousands of movie reviews, providing a rich source of textual content.
 A custom redaction training set (unredactor.tsv) is provided, containing: